 So what can a shelter or rescue organization do to increase the adoptions of black dogs and cats?
-First it is important to recognize the issues and difficulties that they have in getting adopted.
-Then one must begin by presenting theses pets in a better light (literally and figuratively).
-Hire a professional photographer or a have a staff member or volunteer take pictures that really understands lighting, photography, the subjects and picture quality.
+First, it is important to recognize the issues and difficulties that they have in getting adopted.
+Then one must begin by presenting these pets in a better light (literally and figuratively).
+Hire a professional photographer, or have a staff member or volunteer take pictures that understand lighting, photography, the subjects, and picture quality.

 Spend more time training black dogs and cats.
-Make sure the black dogs are (CGC) Canine Good Citizens, are well dog trained and have wonderful temperaments.
+Make sure the black dogs are (CGC) Canine Good Citizens trained to be emotional support animals or therapy dogs, are well dog trained and have wonderful temperaments.
 Socialize them more often and offer them more social enrichment throughout their day.
 If these dogs “show” better, have more skills and socialization, they will integrate into a family dynamic much faster and easier.
 That would be a great adoption perk to offer a potential adopting family.

 Think about changing the lighting in the shelter or area where you are showing black dogs and cats.
-Lighting which enhances their looks and make them stand out may help them be noticed.
-Perhaps put some colorful, fun adopt me vest on them that make them standout.
+Lighting which enhances their looks and makes them stand out may help them be noticed.
+Perhaps put some colorful, fun adopt me vest on them that make them stand out.
 Colorful bandannas are also fun and make black dogs and cats stand out amongst the others.

 So next time you are in a shelter or rescue organization keep this in mind and give a black dog or cat a second or third look, get to know one, and you’ll likely be going home with a new best friend.
 Remember, black is beautiful!